 Are labor unions a relic of the 20th century, like LP records, cathode ray tubes, typewriters and totalitarianism?

-- Who's the bigger threat to Israel - Roger Waters or Royal Haskoning?
+- The Real Threat: Roger Waters or Royal Haskoning?

-- Dirty secret of Arab Spring: Hooked on foreign aid
+- Dirty Secret of Arab Spring: Foreign Aid

 The way the government gets a knot in its stomach at the thought of confronting the workers' committee at the ports or the Israel Electric Corporation, you would think unionism remains as powerful a force as ever.